energychain/corrently-charge/README.md

 ## Challenge
 Todays BEV charging lacks communication between driver/customer and charge point operator (CPO).

-*If we would know the goals the driver has when connecting to the charging point, we could optimize charging energy*
+*If we would know the goals the driver has by time of connecting to our charging point, we could optimize our  energy dispatch for the charging session.*